-MARCH, 1964: The Port Authority of Allegheny County is formed to unify public transit services.
-Despite the declining trolley use, the authority inherits 283 PCC trolley cars and 219 buses.
+MARCH, 1964: The Port Authority of Allegheny County is formed to unify all public transit services.
+Despite the declining trolley use, the authority inherits the Pittsburgh Railways fleet of 283 PCC trolley cars and 219 buses.

-1964 to 1967: Many rail routes are converted to bus routes, including the 38-Mount Lebanon and the 39-Brookline route, which made its final run on September 3, 1966.
+1964 to 1967: Many rail lines are converted to bus routes, including the 38-Mount Lebanon and the 39-Brookline route, which made its final run on September 3, 1966.

 1968: The Port Authority is operating fifty-eight miles of track, only ten percent of the Pittsburgh Railways network that was in operation forty years earlier.